This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is otitis media in children diagnosed?

-Your child's caregiver will look inside your child's ears.
+Your child's healthcare provider will look inside your child's ears.
 He may blow a puff of air inside your child's ears.
-These tests tell caregivers if your child's eardrums are healthy.
+These tests tell healthcare providers if your child's eardrums are healthy.
 If your child's eardrum is infected, it will not move as it should.
 A tympanogram is another test that may be done.
 During the test, an ear plug is put into each of your child's ears and air pressure is used to see how the eardrum moves.
-It can help your child's caregiver learn if your child has fluid in his middle ear.
+It can help your child's healthcare provider learn if your child has fluid in his middle ear.

 How is otitis media in children treated?